awarelabshq/guards/README.md

 # Aware Guards

+> Empowering developers to _“guard their functions”_ from being pushed to production without being properly tested or meeting performance expectations.

 When a new release candidate is being pushed to Production, there are many expectations about the system that needs to be ensured.
 The typical gating mechanism is running all automation tests as part of the CI / CD pipeline and ensuring the tests are passing.
 But this leaves room for a lot of issues / inefficiencies to leak into production.

 For starters, what if there is no automation test covering a certain conditional path in a flow?
 Though all your automation tests may be passing, if the tests aren’t covering all execution paths / scenarios in your system, then tests passing isn’t a sufficient condition to ensure the release is stable enough to be pushed.